kj2013/claff-offmychest/README.md

 ABSTRACT SUBMISSION DEADLINE: October 20, 2019

+## Corpus details

+**Unlabeled training set** (Already released!):

+**UNLABELED POSTS:** The top posts in 2018 in /r/CasualConversations and /r/OffMyChest mentionining any of the keyword terms.
+Posts that are parents of comments in the training and test sets are separately identified.

+**UNLABELED COMMENTS:** Over 420k sentences extracted from 130k comments posted to "POSTS"

+**Labeled training set** (To be released on Sep 18): About 10,000 labeled sentences, extracted from the top comments posted to "POSTS".

+**Test set:** About 3,000 unlabeled sentences, extracted from the top comments and posted to "POSTS".

 ## Check out the FAQ!

 This package contains a release of training and test data to aid in modeling affect and emotion from conversations, focusing on the problem of how speakers use emotions to react to a situation and to each other.
 We introduce the OffMyChest conversation dataset, and invite submissions for the Computational Linguistics Affect Understanding (CL-Aff) Shared Task on Affect in Conversations.